Journey Method

 I spent about 20 minutes memorizing the list.
 Now, weeks later, I can still rattle off any part of the state list, including:

 How is it possible memorize a 50-item list in 20 minutes so perfectly?
-You do it using something you can't be made to forget - any "route" that you know like the back of your hand.
-You mentally take this route and tie the locations on it to substitute words you create that are visually vivid.
+You do it using something you can't be made to forget: any route you know well.
+You mentally tie the sequence of locations on your route to substitute words you create that are visually vivid.

 Think of a route you use every day.
 It could be the path from your bedroom to your kitchen.
 It could be the roads you drive from home to work or school.
 Or maybe the route to the grocery store, bank, your best friend's house, or the next town.
 You get the idea.